 On October 13, 2010 at the request of Gerry McChesney from U.S. Fish and Wildlife Service, manager of the Farallon National Wildlife Refuge and Daniel Grout of Island Conservation a preliminary inspection was conducted of the structures on Southeast Farallon Island to assess the feasibility of rodent proofing the structures to exclude non-native house mice found on the Farallon Islands.

-The US Fish and Wildlife Service are working to eradicate the non native house mouse (Mus musculus) from the South Farallon islands, including all of the structures found on the islands.
+The US Fish and Wildlife Service are working to eradicate the non native house mouse (Mus musculus) from the South Farallon Islands, including all of the structures found on the islands.

-In 1855 the US Lighthouse Service first established the lighthouse on Southeast Farallon Island, since that time multiple structures have been build and/ rehabilitated and demolished either partially or completely by a variety of agencies such as US Weather Bureau, US Lighthouse Service, US Navy, US Fish and Wildlife Service.
+In 1855 the US Lighthouse Service first established the lighthouse on Southeast Farallon Island, since that time multiple structures have been built and/or rehabilitated and demolished either partially or completely by a variety of agencies such as US Weather Bureau, US Lighthouse Service, US Navy, US Fish and Wildlife Service.
 It is important to consider all the changes that may occurred in structures such as the light house keeper’s homes first built in the 1870’s, a time before indoor plumbing and electricity existed and later structures that have been rehabilitated for present day use.

 To fully appreciate the depth of some of the recommendations found in this report it is beneficial to have a basic understanding of the biology of the house mouse.